aurokin/dotfiles/README.md

 - Neovim Config: https://github.com/nvim-lua/kickstart.nvim
 - Dotfiles: https://dr563105.github.io/blog/manage-dotfiles-with-gnu-stow/

-> ## If you are starting your own dotfiles I recommend using these as reference rather than as your own configuration.
+> ## If you are starting your own dotfiles I recommend using these as a reference rather than as your own configuration.